-Why Are Some Jobs Posted for Internal Applicants Only?
+Why Some Jobs Are for Internal Applicants Only

 Hiring managers sometimes post job openings for internal applicants only.
 This means that only employees who currently work for the company or organization can apply for a vacant position.
 Why would they do this?
-Actually, there are a few reasons.
+There are a few reasons.

 Another reason a hiring manager might limit applicants is that he already has one or a few people in mind for a position and he doesn't want to spend time working through a large applicant pool when he doesn't intend to hire any of them.
 In government agencies, in particular, hiring managers cannot promote someone without allowing others to formally indicate their interest in the opportunity.
 Limiting the pool provides a legally justifiable defense for excluding people from the hiring process.